 3. Kitchen garbage bags

-Get caught in a sudden downpour and you’ll be glad to have a plastic bag to use as a rain shield for your backpack.
-I like the kitchen garbage bags better than the large black garbage bags because they are smaller and less well (ahem) garbage bag-like.
+Get caught in a sudden downpour, and you’ll be glad to have a plastic bag to use as a rain shield for your backpack.
+I like the kitchen garbage bags better than the large black trash bags because they are smaller and less well (ahem) garbage bag-like.

-As an extra precaution you can also use a kitchen garbage bag as an inner liner in your suitcase.
-My sister does this all the time in case it’s raining and her suitcase ends up sitting on the tarmac of the airport.
-She’s a bit obsessive-compulsive but it does make some sense.
+As an extra precaution, you can also use a kitchen bag as an inner liner in your suitcase.
+My sister does this all the time in case it’s raining, and her luggage ends up sitting on the tarmac of the airport.
+She’s a bit obsessive-compulsive, but it does make some sense.
 Just line your suitcase with the bag first before you put your clothing inside.

-If you’re staying in an apartment or hostel and have access to a kitchen to do some of your own cooking while you are travelling you may want to bring some of your favourite spices and seasonings from home to add to your food.
+If you’re staying in an apartment or hostel and have access to a kitchen to do some cooking while you are travelling, you may want to bring some of your favourite spices and seasonings from home to add to your food.
 Just because you are trying to save money by not eating out doesn’t mean that your food needs to taste bland!

-I’m not talking about anything crazy like cooking a 5-course gourmet meal but you might want to cook simple recipes like spaghetti or simple eggs and bacon.
-They sell prepared assorted spice containers for camping but you can easily create your own.
+I’m not talking about anything crazy like cooking a 5-course gourmet meal, but you might want to cook simple recipes like spaghetti or simple eggs and bacon.
+They sell different spice containers for camping, but you can easily create your own.

-I found little tiny Ziploc bags meant for jewelry findings and buttons etc. at the dollar store.
-They are the perfect size to bring some of your favourite spices along.
+I found little tiny Ziploc bags meant for jewellery findings and buttons etc. at the dollar store.
+They are the perfect size to bring some of your favourite seasonings along.
 You won’t need very much, just a tablespoon or so of each spice.
 Make sure you label each little package with a sharpie and then put all your little spices together into one bigger Ziplock bag.

-An easier alternative will be to find one spice blend that you like that goes with everything so that you only have to pack 1 single bottle.
+A more accessible alternative will be to find one spice blend that you like that goes with everything so that you only have to pack one single bottle.

 5. Teabags, Drink Mixes

 I don’t consider myself a connoisseur of tea by any stretch of the imagination, but I do know that I prefer the taste of certain brands.
 My go-to tea is orange pekoe.
-Normally I’m fine when I’m on a cruise ship because I recognize the brands and the blends but on occasion I find myself in certain parts of the world, or even in the United States for that matter, and the tea just tastes terrible – strong, bitter, blah.
-That’s why I’ve started traveling with my own little stash of teabags and favourite hot beverage mixes.
+Normally I’m fine when I’m on a cruise ship because the names and blends are the same as those at home.
+But on occasion, I find myself in certain parts of the world, or even in the United States for that matter, where my usual tea blend tastes bitter — yuck!
+That’s why I’ve started travelling with a little stash of my own teabags and favourite hot beverage mixes.

-I know other travel writers who travel with hot chocolate mix but I travel with honey ginger mix.
-I discovered these little packages in the Asian supermarket and find that they are perfect if I’m feeling a little bit under the weather.
-Just add hot water to the little package and I get a sweet, spicy drink that soothes my throat, settles my stomach and just makes me feel warm and cozy.
-One pouch gets me 3 portions and of course, I keep the pouch closed in between uses with binder clips. (wink)
+I know other travel writers who don’t go anywhere without hot chocolate mix for that sweet treat, but I always pack honey ginger tea mix.
+I discovered these little packages in the Asian supermarket and found that they are perfect if I’m feeling a little bit under the weather.
+Just add hot water, and I get a sweet, spicy drink that soothes my throat, settles my stomach, and makes me feel warm and cosy inside.
+One pouch gets me a few cups (I don’t like it too strong) and of course, I keep the bag closed in between uses with binder clips. (wink)

-I also travel on occasion with gatorade powder or Nuun Active Hydration electrolyte drink tabs.
-I find in certain cities that the water tastes musty or super chlorinated – I just add the powder or the tab to my bottle of water to mask the taste and I’m good to go.
+I also travel on occasion with Gatorade powder or Nuun Active Hydration electrolyte drink tabs.
+I find in certain cities that the water tastes musty or super chlorinated – I add the powder or the tablet to my bottle of water to mask the taste, and I’m good to go.